 Further information is available through the appropriate Provincial Student Loans Office (listed below) or by contacting the Financial Aid and Awards Advisor in CMCC's Division of Student Services.
 Additional information can be retrieved from the Canada Student Loans Program website.

-Students who enrol at CMCC on a study permit who wish to apply for government financial aid must contact the Financial Aid and Awards Advisor to determine CMCC's eligibility to administer financial aid from their home country.
+Students who enroll at CMCC on a study permit who wish to apply for government financial aid must contact the Financial Aid and Awards Advisor to determine CMCC's eligibility to administer financial aid from their home country.

 CMCC is an approved institution under the Province of Ontario's Student Assistance Program (OSAP).
 This approval is granted annually, and CMCC has held this status continuously since 1988.
 Students attending CMCC are therefore eligible for assistance from OSAP.